keygen-sh/keygen-cli/README.md

   --version '1.0.0'
 ```

-For more usage options run `keygen releases publish --help`.
+For more usage options run `keygen dist --help`.